WeTransfer/wt-api-docs/source/includes/_board-api.md

 }
 ```

-If case you use a file name that is longer than 255 characters, the API responds with an HTTP status code of `400`, and a body as below.
+If case you use a file name that is longer than 255 characters, this endpoint will return an HTTP response with a status code of `400` and a body as below.

 ```json
 {